1983 Chicago mayoral election: Campaign

-James Fletcher, who ran James R. Thompson's first successful gubernatorial campaign, became Epton's general election campaign manager.
+In spite of this, Epton promised to not make race an issue.
+He vowed not to make personal attacks and spoke highly of Washington, whom he had served in the state legislature with.
+James Fletcher, who ran Gov. James Thompson's first successful gubernatorial campaign, became Epton's general election campaign manager.
 High-profile figures such as Republican Senator Paul Laxalt (chairman of the RNC) campaigned for Epton.
-The race was particularly competitive, with some newspapers characterizing it as a "tossup".
-Epton was polling double what a Republican typically polled in Chicago mayoral races.
-Epton received endorsements from some Democratic Ward Committeemen, such as Ed Kelly.